panther-labs/panther/README.md

 - **Alerting:** Send notifications to your team when new issues are identified
 - **Automatic Remediation:** Correct insecure infrastructure as soon as possible

-Panther is designed to provide flexible detection logic, secure and scalable infrastructure run within your AWS cloud, support for commonly security tooling, and automation for painless deployments.
+Panther is designed to provide flexible detection logic, secure and scalable infrastructure run within your AWS cloud, support for common security tooling, and automation for painless deployments.

 _NOTE: Panther is currently in beta._